WA Residential Battery Scheme: Future Solar WA Guide to Maximizing Your Benefits

 Most of the Australian continent receives more than 4 kWh of potential solar power per square meter per day.
 When combined with the dry climate, it is an ideal location to install solar power systems

-Perth WA has strong sunlight for a major part of the year.
-Electricity prices are on the rise which has prompted the Government to encourage solar energy installations through subsidies and incentives.
-Each day is a loss of opportunity.
-Let us go through all the factors and understand the Return on Investment for the 20kW commercial power system.
-Besides, for any surplus power you generate, Western Australia has a renewable energy buyback scheme.
+Perth, WA enjoys abundant sunlight for most of the year, and with rising electricity prices, the Government is promoting solar energy installations through various subsidies and incentives.
+Every day without solar is a missed opportunity.
+Let’s explore the factors that contribute to the Return on Investment (ROI) for a 20kW commercial power system.
+Additionally, any surplus power you generate can be sold back to the grid through Western Australia’s renewable energy buyback scheme.

 Power Generation and Area Required by a 20kW Commercial Solar System